shaun-h/PyDoc/README.md

 ## Known Issues

-- Not all user contribued docsets are shown even though they are installed.
+- Not all docsets are viewable yet, they download and install but have a different internal structure.
+- Display errors on screen so the user knows when something hasn't worked